Thea Selliaas Thorsen

 Background and activities

-I am interested in classical culture and literature and their receptions in later periods.
+I have published widely on Greek and Roman literature, and issues of classical reception (for full list of publications, see CV).
 I have contributed to a longstanding debate in Latin scholarship through my book Ovid’s Early Poetry, Cambridge University Press (2014), which deals with the authenticity of Ovid’s epistolary poem Heroides 15 in the context of the mediaeval manuscript transmission, several hundred years of scholarship and the entire output of Ovid’s earlier career, covering around 10,000 verses, the equivalent of Vergil’s epic the Aeneid.

 I am the main co-editor (with Prof. Stephen Harrison) of Roman Receptions of Sappho, Oxford University Press (2019), which is the first volume entirely dedicated to this topic.
 The volume offers a wide range of readings of the Greek woman poet Sappho through the poetic lens of male Roman authors, such as Catullus, Vergil, Horace, Propertius, Ovid and Martial.
 Included in this publication is also the most complete collection of Sappho testimonies (c.
 600 BCE-CE 1000) to date.
 I am the sole author of five chapters and the main author of a sixth in this volume.

 I have explored how prose resembles and differs from poetry, focussing on the former in the multi-authored volume Dynamics of Ancient Prose, de Gruyter (2018), of which I am main co-editor, also with Prof. Stephen Harrison.
 The volume deals with the frequently neglected, yet vital genres of biography, the novel and apologetic literature in Greek and Latin of the Roman empire.
-In this volume, I am the main author of the introduction and the sole-author of one chapter on Fronto's reception of Marcus Aurelius.
+In this volume, I am the main author of the introduction and the sole-author of one chapter on the rhetorician Fronto's epistolary correspondence with the young Marcus Aurelius.

 I am the sole-editor of The Cambridge Companion to Latin Love Elegy, Cambridge University Press (2013), which traces the main characteristics of a strongly political genre in the late Roman republic and early empire, as well as the genre’s understudied, widely influential legacy from late antiquity up until today.
 I am the author of three contributions to this volume.